Staying Focused as an Online Student

 Being a spouse and a parent doesn’t mean forgoing an education.
 In regards to children, it’s a good idea to try and involve them in the entire process.
 That could mean making a game out of helping you study, like answering the phone or keeping the family dog from barking.
 It might also be sharing some knowledge or lessons with the children, which will only reinforce their own educational process.

 The support of your spouse can be crucial to your education.
 It’s important to communicate that your academic career may affect your overall interactions as a couple.
-For instance, if you do homework after the kids have gone to bed, that might mean you’re unable to watch TV together.
-Express to your spouse the importance of your education and how much he or she is relied upon.
+For instance, if you do homework after the kids have gone to bed, that might mean you cannot to watch TV together.
+Express to your spouse the importance of your education and how much he or she is relied on.

 U.S. Career Institute also offers online associate degrees to prepare you for many other great careers